wnordmann/sdk/docs/developers.md

 The Web SDK is based on EcmaScript 6 (ES6).
 It uses babelify to translate to ES5.
 It is based on OpenLayers 3, React 0.14 and Flux.
-For the user interface, currently the Pivotal UI (pui) React components are used.
-See http://styleguide.pivotal.io for more information.
+For the user interface, material-ui React components are used.
+See http://www.material-ui.com for more information.
 For internationalization, Yahoo's react-intl (v2) is used.
 Node and npm are used as the development environment.